-Spanish Studies is taught by the Department of European Languages and Cultures, and ranks 5th in the Complete University guide, 2017.
-Our distinctive approach gives you the opportunity to acquire both high-level language skills and a thorough understanding of Spanish cultures and societies within a global context.
+Taught by the Department of Languages and Cultures, our approach gives you the opportunity to acquire both high-level language skills and gain a thorough understanding of Spanish cultures and societies within a global context.

 Your first year comprises an exploration of the Spanish language and its cultural context.
-Alongside this, you will study two minor subjects of your choice, one of which may be another language.
+Alongside this, you will study two minor subjects that complement your degree, one of which may be another language.

-Spending your third year abroad in a Spanish-speaking country makes a major contribution to your command of the language, while deepening your intercultural sensitivity.
+Spending your third year abroad in a Spanish-speaking country allows you to make a major contribution to your command of the language, while deepening your intercultural sensitivity.
 You can study at a partner institution or conduct a work placement.

 In your final year, you consolidate your Spanish language skills, and study specialist culture and comparative courses, such as ‘Game of (Spanish) Thrones: Treachery, War and Exile in Spanish Poetry (13th-20th c.)’, and ‘Writing in the Margins: Narrating Cross-Cultural Experience’.
 You will also develop a particular topic from your second year studies into your specialist dissertation.